tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-### Section Recap
+## Section Recap

 * Straight lines are powerful building blocks for statistical modeling
-* The simplest linear regression model we can build is a flat line.
+* The simplest linear regression model we can build is a flat line
     * It omits all the information from any available predictor
     * It assigns the same weight for all the fish
     * It is known as the intercept only model